ejyongc/School_District_Analysis/README.md

   ![image](https://github.com/ejyongc/School_District_Analysis/blob/main/Resources/Type%20Summary.png)

 ## 3. Summary
-In conclusion, post the changes we applied to the data, we can see some changes that altered some of the dataframes.
+Post all the changes we applied to the data, we can see the impact that it has caused to some dataframes.
 In the *District Summary* dataframe we can immediately see the number of students decrease by 461.
-This accounts for all the 9th grade students from *Thomas High School* we removed at the beguining of the analysis.
+This accounts for all the 9th grade students from *Thomas High School* we removed at the beginning of the analysis.
 We can also see a slight decrease on the math and reading passing percentages.
 Although we are seeing a change on this dataframe we believe is not significant enough to skew the data.
 Finally, the '*School Summary'* dataframe is where we are going to see the most significant change in terms of percentages.
-We are seeing a decrease of -0.32% on the percentage of passing students.
-This could be considered high in relation to the other changes mentioned above, but ultimately, it didn't create a significant change on the dat sice Thomas High School is still comes up second on the top five schools dataframe.
+We are seeing a decrease of -0.32% on the *percentage of passing students*.
+This could be considered high in relation to the other changes mentioned above, but ultimately didn't create a significant change in the data.
+Proven by Thomas High School remaining second in the *top five schools* dataframe.